RickiBobbii/README-generator/generatedREADME.md

-# readme generator
+# Readme Generator

 ## Description

-generates readme file for user

-- Motivation?
-- Why build this project?
-- What problem does this solve?
-- What did you learn?
+This app generates a readme.md for professional or personal use.

 ## Table of Contents